timescale/pgai/CONTRIBUTING.md

 ensure that the community is free and confident in its ability to use your contributions.

+## Getting and building TimescaleDB

+Please follow our README for [instructions on installing from source](./README.md#installation).

 ## Development

 Please follow our DEVELOPMENT doc for [instructions how to develop and test](https://github.com/timescale/pgai/blob/main/DEVELOPMENT.md).